 Sunday, I went into desperate mode.
 I had to come up with a baked gluten free something.
 I was in no position to retry my hand at the pie crust as well I was not in the mood for pecan pie.
 What I did have was a beautiful bowl of honey crisp apples, some left over pecans, almond flour as well as the gluten free AP flour – apple crisp.
 I tossed the apples with lemon zest, lemon juice, tapioca flour, brown sugar and fresh ground nutmeg.
 The crisp was made of a blend of pecans, almond flour, gluten free AP flour, sugar and butter.
 The crisp came out perfect – the apples were still a bit crispy, a little sweet and the buttery and crunchy topping went perfectly.
 I served it with some left over vanilla bean ice cream we made a couple weeks ago – it was delicious together.

-A couple tips before I tell you about some fun things that are all gluten free.
-If you decide to try your hand at gluten free baking: 1) plan ahead, some of the ingredients may be hard to find.
+A couple tips; if you decide to try your hand at gluten free baking: 1) plan ahead, some of the ingredients may be hard to find.
 Dig through Shauna’s site, she was a wealth of information to guide you.
 2) don’t give up, if your first attempt does not work, keep trying; it eventually will.
 3) find a gluten free recipe and use it; try it out a few times before attempting to make it your own.
 4) have fun; gluten free is delicious.
 5) be sure to follow us on our own personal gluten free journey, it started with this apple crisp.

 - 8 apples, peeled and cut into thick pieces

 - ½ cup sugar

 - ¼ cup tapioca flour, sifted

 - 1 lemon, zested and juiced

 - 1 teaspoon nutmeg

 - ¼ cup gluten free AP flour – we liked the kings arthur brand